WellthCare

 • Ensuring incentives are structured in accordance with ACA, HIPAA wellness program rules, and IRS codes for preventive care.

-• Using standardized preventive care codes for verification and maintaining airtight records for audits.
+• Using standardized preventive care codes for verification and maintaining secure records for audits.

 • Ensuring programs are voluntary and provide reasonable alternatives, maintaining inclusivity.

 So, can healthcare benefits be used for gym memberships?
-Absolutely.
-But the most effective strategy goes beyond simply paying for a membership.
+Yes.
+But the best strategy goes beyond just paying for a membership.
 It's about embedding that wellness action into a unified system where healthcare pays you back.
-By turning preventive behavior into automatic wealth building, employers move from offering a perk to engineering a structural redesign of benefits that delivers better health, tangible wealth, and lower costs for everyone.
+By turning preventive behavior into automatic wealth building, employers move from offering a perk to redesigning the structure of benefits—delivering better health, real wealth, and lower costs for everyone.

 ← Back to Blog